How To Become a Home Stager

 - Facebook now has a tool called Facebook Ad Library which lets you look up all the ads other pages are currently running on Facebook and Instagam!
 Type in your competitors and see if they are currently running social media ads, and even screenshot your favorite ones as you might want them for inspiration when you make your own.

 We are often asked by students wondering how to become a home stager what they should be charging.

 The problem we face is, it’s really tough to tell you the answer without knowing which country you are in, which state you are in, and which city you are in.

 However, you should have some level of success finding what your competitors charge from looking at their websites.
-We’ve found about 20% publish their prices online, and the other require you enquire.
+We’ve found about 20% publish their prices online, and the others require you to enquire.

-On that note, don’t be afraid of using your brothers or partners email address to send a few enquiries.
+On that note, don’t be afraid of using your brother’s or partner’s email address to send a few inquiries.
 A simple “Hi there, we really like your portfolio and are looking to stage a 3 bedroom, 1 lounge home nearby.
 Could you please send through your pricing information for us to consider?” will do the trick 9 times out of 10.